Hieliksuslik/YGO-DeckCartBuilder/README.md

 This is just to mainly get the links to each vendor in a single place for ease of shopping-cart creation.

 ## TODO:
 ~~Add file output options.
-Likely have it as only csv output so that it's easier to parse through a spreadsheet. ~~
+Likely have it as only csv output so that it's easier to parse through a spreadsheet.~~
-Outputs a csv file alongside the user given text file
+Outputs a csv file alongside the user given text file now